fledge-iot/fledge/docs/91_version_history.rst

 Release Date: 2019-04-08

-- **FogLAMP Core**
+- **Fledge Core**

     - New Features:
        - Notification service, notification rule and delivery plugins
        - Addition of a new notification delivery plugin that will create an asset reading when a notification is delivered.
-This can then be sent to any system north of the FogLAMP instance via the usual mechanisms
+This can then be sent to any system north of the Fledge instance via the usual mechanisms
        - Bulk insert support for SQLite and Postgres storage plugins

     - Enhancements / Bug Fix: